-The alternative for Grails - modern app development with Bootify
+The alternative for Grails - generate modern apps in pure Spring Boot

 Grails is a framework for application development based on Groovy and Spring Boot.
 In addition to the "Convention over Configuration" approach, numerous tools are provided for scaffolding CRUD functionalities.

 Bootify provides an online tool to generate pure Spring Boot applications.
 In the Free plan, the database schema can be defined, for which CRUD functions can also be activated.
 In the Professional plan, advanced features are available to save even more man days creating the initial prototype.

 By using Spring Boot directly, the most widely used framework in the JVM is in use.
 This also provides the largest community on all issues on and around the code.

 In application development, every developer needs to troubleshoot issues on a regular basis.
 Grails puts an additional layer on top of Spring Boot, extending the stack trace.
 Bootify generates pure Spring Boot apps, so debugging is simplified.

 With Bootify, the initial project is accessible online in the browser and can be iteratively improved by the team.
 When everyone is happy, the executable application can be downloaded and business logic implementation can start right away.

 Add CRUD functionalities with one click in the browser

 - Many configuration options